 With modern buildings, you can keep all the classical recommendations about composition you know…or you can go wild and try new perspectives and angles.
 The innovative nature of these buildings makes them more suitable for nonconventional compositions.

 #2.
 Go abstract

-The shapes and materials of modern buildings suits really well for abstract photography.
+The shapes and materials of modern buildings suit really well for abstract photography.
 Here you can be as creative as you want.
 Look at parts of the building and try to isolate them from the whole picture.
-Play with textures, lines and colors.
+Play with textures, lines, and colors.
 Abstract photography can complement really well a more conventional photo and it adds to the feeling of modernity.

 #3.
 Create tension with distortion to emphasize the size of the building

 Modern buildings are usually quite big.
-If you want tot emphasize this feature, you can do it by using the vertical distortion in your advantage.
+If you want to emphasize this feature, you can do it by using the vertical distortion to your advantage.
 Get close to the building and just point up.
-You will get this convergent vertical lines that makes building look taller.
+You will get this convergent vertical lines that make the building look taller.